For additional guidance, see Safeguarding Disabled Children: Practice Guidance (Department for Children, Schools and Families, 2009).

 2. Referral Process

 All children who would receive a service from the Light House are already known to a professional or professionals.
 The professionals involved with a child will know whether the needs of the child and their family are being met through their locality Multi Agency Team (MAT), and local service providers OR that the child and family need a specialist assessment by the Light House.
-It is the responsibility of this professional or professionals to complete an Early Help Assessment (EHA) (see Early Help Assessment and Processes, including Strategy) indicating the Lead Professional, then to forward the EHA to the Light House Single Point of Access.
+It is the responsibility of this professional or professionals to complete an Early Help Assessment (EHA) (see Early Help Assessment and Processes) indicating the Lead Professional, then to forward the EHA to the Light House Single Point of Access.

 All referrals should initially be made to the Single Point of Access Clerk (SPA).
 Upon receipt, all referrals are initially assessed by a Duty Manager on the same day.
 Where it appears that the criteria for the IDCS are met, the referral is discussed at the next Single Point of Access Meeting; which is held every Tuesday.
 If the referral does not meet the criteria; the SPA will either inform the referrer and/or signpost to another service.